MiczFlor/RPi-Jukebox-RFID/README.md

 # RPi-Jukebox-RFID
 A jukebox for the Raspberry Pi, playing local audio files, playlists or even web streams triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
+Update: if you must, it now also features a howto for adding GPIO buttons controls.

 <center>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dcL45iK-WnU